LLM Interpretability with Identifiable Temporal-Instantaneous Representation: Experiments

 We start with an illustrative case in Figure~\ref{fig:example}, demonstrating how our model uncovers interpretable concept features with both time-delayed and instantaneous causal relationships from real-world LLM activations.
 This example provides an integrated view of how concepts are structured over time and interact within a single time step.
 Note that feature interpretations may vary beyond this case; additional examples and discussions appear in Appendix~\ref{app:llm activation}.

 Figure~\ref{fig:example} highlights two key observations: First, a time-delayed causal link between concepts related to “appeals” and “affirmed” in legal texts (features 2579 and 1594), capturing how the model reflects the procedural flow of legal judgments.
 Second, an instantaneous relation between two geographical location concepts (features 2592 and 2623) that are activated together in legal passages, suggesting that the model represents related spatial information simultaneously rather than sequentially.
 This example effectively demonstrates that both time-delayed and instantaneous relations exist among concept features, and that these are interpretable alongside the semantic meanings of the features—both of which are essential for LLM interpretability.
 To further demonstrate our model's capacity to uncover both types of causal relationships, we present a broader set of examples in Table~\ref{tab:examples}, which showcases representative cases of both time-delayed and instantaneous interactions among concept features.

 \textbf{Time-delayed causal relations.} We first observe a strong causal relation from nationality adjectives (feature 2641, “Japanese,” “Italians”) to the nouns they commonly modify (feature 2674, “brands,” “literature”), with a coefficient of 0.81.
-Moreover, the coefficients across the 20-token temporal window (i.e., different $B_{\tau}$) contribute consistently to the aggregated score.
+Moreover, the coefficients across the 20-token temporal window (i.e., different $\mathbf{B}_ {\tau}$) contribute consistently to the aggregated score.
 This suggests that such temporal relations can occur across a broad and uncertain time span, aligning with the semantic dynamics of real-world text generation.
 In formal contexts, official content words (feature 1657, “senate,” “judge”) influence both formal verbs (feature 1664, “deny,” “order”) with a coefficient of 0.99, and objective adjectives (feature 1124, “fast,” “continuous”) with a coefficient of 0.74.
 These relationships reflect how formal language constrains both action and descriptive style over time.